-Ticketmaster raises the stakes in the social marketing game with today's launch of its new Facebook app, highlighted by an integration with Spotify which recommends events to fans based on listening habits.
+Ticketmaster raises the stakes in the social marketing game with Wednesday’s (Jan.
+18) launch of its new Facebook app, highlighted by an integration with Spotify which recommends events to fans based on listening habits.

 The Ticketmaster app enables enhanced discovery of live entertainment through sharing on Facebook Timeline.
 The ability to indicate “I want to go” and “I just bought tickets” will help friends connect on the shows they want to attend and the shows to which they have purchased tickets.
 Fans can use their existing Ticketmaster login to purchase tickets on Facebook.
 After purchase, the Ticketmaster Facebook app has convenient, built-in features that allow fans to easily share with their friends what events they are attending.

 Until Wednesday, TM has used Facebook primarily as a marketing platform that links back to ticketmaster.com, which in itself has proven remarkably effective.
 Kip Levin, executive VP of e-commerce at Ticketmaster, revealed on a panel at the Billboard Touring Conference last November that “sharing” a Ticketmaster purchase on Facebook resulted in a transactional value of roughly $6 for the company.
 Now, with the added driver of the TM app, the ante is upped considerably as the process is streamlined.